-- How should I prepare for the written exam? - The COM 114 Test Out exam is not based off of any specific textbook but covers broad knowledge taught in most basic presentation-based college courses.
+2. How should I prepare for the written exam? – The COM 114 Test Out exam is not based on any specific textbook but covers broad knowledge taught in most basic presentation-based college courses.
 Any collegiate textbook regarding public speaking should be sufficient in preparing for the exam.
 Some students report that a high school speech course also provided substantial background information.

-- If I don't pass either the written or oral presentation, will it appear on my transcript or negatively affect my GPA? - If you do not pass either part of the COM 114 Test Out process nothing appears on your Purdue transcript.
+4. If I don’t pass either the written or oral presentation, will it appear on my transcript or negatively affect my GPA? – If you do not pass either part of the COM 114 Test Out process nothing appears on your Purdue transcript.
 Your GPA is not affected, but you are still responsible for the $35 testing fee (unless awarded a Pell grant).

-- What happens in the above "windows" of time for the written exam and oral presentation?
+8. What happens in the above “windows” of time for the written exam and oral presentation?
 For the written exam, you are allowed to take the online exam at any time and at any place you wish within the stated time period.
-The Respondus software locks down your computer to prevent other software from being accessible as well as records the testing session using your computer's microphone and webcam.
-For the oral presentation, you will have approximately six weeks to prepare a 4-6 minute presentation to be given during the assigned date and time during the first week of the Fall semester.
+The Respondus software locks down your computer to prevent other software from being accessible as well as records the testing session using your computer’s microphone and webcam.
+For the oral presentation, you will need to prepare a 4-6 minute presentation to be given during the assigned date and time.
 Trained judges will then listen and review your presentation to ensure all necessary competencies have been met.
 Your results should be available within 24-48 hours.